darktable-org/dtorg/content/about/faq.md

         * last step is to copy parts of the pointed css you want to edit and adjust settings as you want.
     * Be aware: darktable 3.0 brings a whole new UI, so 3.0 CSS themes are not compatible with previous releases, and previous 2.4 and 2.6 themes are not compatible with darktable 3.0.

-    Since darktable 3.2, released in august 2020, tweak CSS is far more easier.
-Forget steps describe just above for that and just go in preferences window.
-See first general tab and: just select your theme, check _modify selected theme with tweaks below_ and add your tweaks in text field below, then save your tweaks.
+    Since darktable 3.2, released in august 2020, CSS tweaks are far easier.
+Forget the steps described just above for that and just go into the preferences window.
+In the general tab: select your theme, check _modify selected theme with tweaks below_ and add your tweaks in text field below.
 That's all!

     By the way, CSS file should be easier to read and lot of comments will help you find faster CSS part you want to tweak and so copy/modify in preferences.